vanirrr/vorganizer/README.md

 ## Functionality ✔️
 -- Uses JSON files to load and save data
 -- User can add days of the week, categories for each day, tasks for each category
--- Removing and editing soon
+-- More editing features added soon